 Aviva is one of our top 10 travel insurance providers of 2018, click the link to see the full list.

 Don’t ignore Foreign Office advice

-In fact, many insurers will cover cancellation if Foreign & Commonwealth Office travel advice about your destination changes after you have bought your ticket and insurance policy.
+Many insurers will cover cancellation if Foreign & Commonwealth Office (FCO) travel advice about your destination changes after you have bought your ticket and insurance policy.
 Again, they ask you to get in touch with your airline or travel operator first to see if they can help.

 Most policies state that you will not be covered if the FCO advises against all or all but essential travel to a country at the time you buy your ticket.
 You can check the latest FCO advice here.

 If your reason for travel is essential it’s worth looking at LV=.
-It says it can agree cover to a region the FCO advises against visiting if it can be proven the trip is essential.
+It says it can provide cover to a region the FCO advises against visiting if it can be proven the trip is essential.
 There is no set definition of ‘essential’ so it’s best to contact LV= or your insurer to ensure you’re covered.

 Even if you’re not caught up in a terrorist attack you can face disruption caused by one.
-When a Russian airline exploded after taking off from Sharm el-Sheikh in Egypt in October, killing all 224 people on board, flights from the airport were suspended.
+When a Russian airline exploded after taking off from Sharm el-Sheikh in Egypt in October 2015, killing all 224 people on board, flights from the airport were suspended.
 It meant hundreds of Brits were stranded there and other holidaymakers in the UK had their holidays cancelled.
-Flights from the UK remain on hold while work is being carried out to improve security at the airport and it looks like they won’t resume until around May 2016.
+Flights from the UK remain on hold while work is being carried out to improve security at the airport.

 In these situations, it might not be clear who to contact for advice or to get a refund.
 Your options will depend on the type of incident that has occurred and the specifics of your travel insurance.

 LV= was one of the top providers in our list of the best travel insurance providers of 2016.